 Fax: 256 41 510498

 Due to their limited interaction with U.S. grantmakers, community-based organisations (CBOs), trade unions, cooperatives, cooperative societies, political parties, and religious entities will not be covered by this Note.

 Prior to the passing of this law, the Office of the Prime Minister (OPM) embarked on the formulation of a National NGO Policy within the framework of Article 108 of the 1995 Constitution of Uganda that mandates the Prime Minister to be responsible for coordinating the implementation of government policies across ministries, departments, and other public institutions.
 Various stakeholders including government agencies, NGOs, and donor representatives were consulted to provide input into the NGO Policy.
 The Policy was approved by the Cabinet in October 2010 and is now in force.
 However, there is a pending court case that may affect the Policy.
 The Policy impacts Section 5 of the NGO Act, which provides for the establishment and composition of the National Bureau of Non-Governmental Organisations (hereinafter “Bureau”).

 The Bureau has branch offices which supervise District Non-Governmental Organisations Monitoring Committees (DNMC) (NGO Act Section 19).
 Each district has a DNMC which is composed of the Chief Administrative Officer, District Community Development Officer, District Internal Security Officer, District Health Officer, District Education Officer, Secretary for Gender and Community Services, and a representative of NGOs in the district.
 At the subcounty level, the Bureau is represented by the Subcounty Non-Governmental Organisations Monitoring Committee (SNMC), which is composed of the Senior Assistant Chief Administrative Officer, Subcounty Community Development Officer, Gombolola (subcounty) Internal Security Officer, Subcounty Health Inspector, and a representative of NGOs in the subcounty.

 The Policy also impacts Section 6 of the NGO Act.
 Under the Policy, the Bureau shall in addition to the functions provided under the Act be responsible for:

 a) Conducting background checks and scrutinizing the credentials and status of all international NGOs seeking to register and operate in Uganda;

 b) Considering applications for the renewal of NGO permits;

-c) Monitor compliance by all registered NGOs with the terms and conditions of their certificates of registration/incorporation and their constitutions;
+c) Monitoring compliance by all registered NGOs with the terms and conditions of their certificates of registration/incorporation and their constitutions;